-You do not qualify for surgery if you meet any of these criteria:
+You may not qualify for surgery if you meet any of these criteria:

-- Have a weak immune system due to heart or autoimmune disease.
+- You have a weak immune system due to heart or autoimmune disease.

-- Have thin stromal beds (less than 250 microns).
+- You have thin stromal beds (less than 250 microns).

 How Much Does It Cost?

 On average, LASIK surgery costs anywhere from $1,500 to $3,000 per eye.
 Some doctors charge more or less based on competition from other surgeons in their area.
-If you choose Contoura LASIK, expect to pay more than you will for a standard surgery.